Grants & Community Impact Awards

 - CFGP does NOT fund requests for salaries or capital projects, including bricks and mortar projects.

-- A strong application should prove three things: the sustainability, feasibility, and impact your request.
+- A strong application should prove three things: the sustainability, feasibility, and impact of the request.

 - Grant requests at or below $25,000 are preferred.